 Dianella SC ESC is committed to literacy and numeracy development and our 2023 focus will be to:

 Students participate in guided investigations and are encouraged to come up with creative solutions to everyday problems.
 This hands-on approach engages the students in their learning and promotes a growth mindset.
-The students at Dianella have the opportunity to use the 3D printer, robotics and a variety of digital technologies to assist in their learning.
+The students at Dianella have the opportunity to use the Green Screen, Lego robotics and a variety of digital technologies to assist in their learning.

 Our Physical Education Programs supports our diverse range of students.
 We have a specialist PE teacher that has time with every class through the week.
 They cover a wide range of sports which sometimes includes offsite activities such as surfing and golf.
 The specialist PE teacher will also organise annual athletics and swimming carnivals.
 We also have a school wide sports session on Thursday mornings that include a variety of options for students to participate in i.e., Zumba, soccer, walking group and basketball.